Choosing your destination

 Are you ready to choose your overseas destination?
 If so, visit the Apply Now page for upcoming deadlines.
 If you're still undecided you can use different criteria for comparing our programs, including Faculty-in-Residence, Language Background, and Internship Opportunities.
 You can also speak with our advisors—we are here to help.

-Students are encouraged to attend drop-in advising hours on Wednesday and Thursday, 2:00 pm - 4:00 pm.
+Students are encouraged to attend drop-in advising hours on Wednesday and Thursday, 2:00 pm - 4:00 pm, in the Sweet Hall basement lobby.

 Schedule An Appointment With A Bing Overseas Studies Program Advisor